 Using a shock collar in conjunction with balanced training methods is imperative.
 Without additional training techniques and positive reinforcement, some dogs may quickly become “collar wise,” obeying commands only when the collar is on and reverting to negative behavior once it is removed, leaving owners helpless to control their dogs without the use of the collar. - Nicole

 With frequent use at levels that are too low, some dogs develop a tolerance to the static correction mode and may ignore it entirely.
-Seeking the advice of a trainer is best way to determine the most appropriate setting for your dog’s size and weight.
+Seeking the advice of a trainer is the best way to determine the most appropriate setting for your dog’s size and weight.

 Avoid using excessively high levels of intensity, as these are likely to cause pain.
 In turn, the dog could become habitually stressed and fearful – a dangerous and unpredictable state. - Nicole